Tini: The Movie: Plot

 Taking place sometime after the events of the third season, Violetta (Martina Stoessel) is coming back from a tour in Europe, misses León (Jorge Blanco) who is working in Los Angeles, and works with her pressuring manager, Willy, who has not allowed her to rest.

 Upon arrival in Buenos Aires, Violetta discovers there are rumors about the end of her relationship with León and that another star named Melanie Sanchez (Sofia Carson) claims “León is more than a friend”.
 Violetta questions Willy about it and he tells her that the others were lying about it because they were “looking out for her”.
 Violetta then tries to call León, but Melanie picks up and tells Violetta that León is taking a shower, but in reality, he is trying to work on the music video for his new song, “Light Your Heart”.

 Later that same day, Violetta goes on a primetime talk-show where they talk to her about the drama surrounding the rumors about León and Melanie's relationship, followed by a report on it, much to Violetta’s confusion, and is noted to her father, Germán (Diego Ramos), who is completely unsatisfied.
-The show then tries to talk to Violetta about her new album and tour, however pressured and heartbroken by the whole ordeal, she makes the decision and announces on the show that she is going to retire, much to the shock of everyone, and Willy's frustration.
+The show then tries to talk to Violetta about her new album and tour, however pressured and heartbroken by the whole ordeal, she makes the decision and announces on the show that she is going to retire, to everyone's surprise, and Willy's frustration.
 The news of Violetta’s abrupt retirement is spread all over the news, and the word quickly spreads to Ludmila (Mercedes Lambre), Violetta and León’s friend, who becomes suspicious about it.

-Violetta feels awful about the whole situation, while Germán gets an old letter from his friend, Isabella (Ángela Molina), and later gives it to her telling about Isabella’s house for young artists.
+Violetta feels awful about the whole situation, while Germán gets an old letter from his friend, Isabella (Ángela Molina), and later gives it to her telling about Isabella’s house for young artists, located in Italy.
 Violetta makes the option to go there.
-Germán and Angie (Clara Alonso) then send her off to Italy to Isabella’s home for young artists.
+Germán and Angie (Clara Alonso) then send her off to Italy.
 Upon arrival in Italy, Violetta makes friends: Caio (Adrián Salzedo), a sailor and local villager, Eloísa (Georgina Amorós), a photographer, Roko (Francisco Viciana), a music artist, Miranda (Beatrice Arnera), a fashion designer, Raúl (Ridder van Kooten) and Saúl (Leonardo Cecchi), first cousins who are into stage design and direction, and of course, Isabella.

 Upon meeting Isabella, she accidentally calls Violetta “Tini”, which confuses her.
-Meanwhile, Ludmila tries to inform León of the situation multiple times, while he tries to work on his new song and misses Violetta, while he's also annoyed with Melanie.
+Meanwhile, Ludmila tries to inform León of the situation multiple times, while he tries to work on his new song and misses Violetta, while he is also annoyed with Melanie.